alialkhatib/alialkhatib.github.io/index.md

 That's a little dense.
 Let me try again...

-I mostly think about problems situated in technology - how [gig work disempowers workers][gig work], or [why AI makes so many frustrating errors][AI].
+I mostly think about problems situated in technology - how [gig work disempowers workers][gig work]; [why AI makes so many frustrating errors at the margins][AI]; or [how the power AIs wield allows them to get increasingly unhinged from the reality we live in][utopia].
 I try to figure out ways that we can think about those problems essentially as *social* relationships between people and systems that do things people used to do.
 Most of the time I do this by adapting and extending theories from other fields - fields that mostly study relationships between people - to help frame how we make sense of these problems.

 Coming up with robust framings this way does a couple of useful things.